 Ahimsa- Compassion.
 Reverence for all living creatures.
 Avoidance of harm or violence.

-The Ahimsa Project focuses on animal-free (stockfree) gardening methods, plant-based recipes, ethical agriculture, heirloom plants and modern transcendentalism.
+The Ahimsa Project focuses on vegan horticulture, stockfree growing, plant-based recipes, permaculture, heirloom plants and modern transcendentalism.
 Welcome to the garden.

 Where are you located?